wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

     ```powerappsfl
     ClearCollect(RenameCollection, RenameColumns(ItemCollection, "Name", UnitPrice * UnitSold))
     ```
-    Here, we have created a new collection called *RenameCollection, which copies all data from the *ItemsCollection* collection but in addition--we use the *RenameColumns* function to rename the *Name* column to
+    Here, we have created a new collection called *RenameCollection*, which copies all data from the *ItemsCollection* collection but in addition--we use the *RenameColumns* function to rename the *Name* column to
 *Product.*